I will give thanks to you, for I am fearfully and wonderfully made. Your works are wonderful. My soul knows that very well. (Psalm 139:14)

 God’s creativity is intimately woven into His character and makes Him evident to us.
 To see the works of His hands is to see Him.
-When we are amazed by the hues of sky at sunset, we are experiencing the physical manifestation of His warmth and goodness to us.
+When we are amazed by the hues of the sky at sunset, we are experiencing the physical manifestation of His warmth and goodness to us.

 When unrelenting waves crash against the shoreline, we feel His unrelenting power and greatness.
-A cool breeze on a hot afternoon replenishes our bodies in the same way the Holy Spirit replenishes our soul.
+A cool breeze on a hot afternoon replenishes our bodies in the same way the Holy Spirit replenishes our souls.

 A tree, still and laden with snow in the cold and crisp morning air, sharpens our senses, reminding us of His presence.
-From soaring mountains to flat deserts, the terrain of the spiritual world floods our senses.
+From soaring mountains to flat deserts, the terrain of the physical world floods our senses.
 These are echoes of God’s majesty.
 They all attest to His creativity.

 OBSERVATION #2: GOD CREATES FOR HIS OWN GLORY AND ENJOYMENT – QUITE APART FROM US